Are you planning a move to the Greater New Orleans area?

 Bikes are one of the most enjoyable ways to experience the city.
 In addition to exploring a wealth of trails around New Orleans and the surrounding areas like Elmwood and River Ridge, cyclists can also take leisurely rides through iconic areas of the city like the French Quarter and the Garden District.
 Several local shops like Bayou Bicycles and The Bike Shop can help you find a bicycle that’s right for your needs.
 Not quite ready to purchase a bike?
 Test drive… er, ride… a rental to give you a better idea of city biking.
-Bicycle rentals and tours are available all over the city.

-While the tourism industry is still booming, their are more and more job opportunities for young professionals in the greater New Orleans area every day.
+While the tourism industry is still booming, there are more and more job opportunities for young professionals in the greater New Orleans area every day.
 Did you know that New Orleans leads the country by 53% in number of startups-per-capita, and that we were voted a top city for woman-owned companies and young entrepreneurs?
 New Orleans was also recently ranked as one of the best cities for women in tech fields, outranking even Silicon Valley?

 New Orleans offers private schools and charter schools to meet the needs of students and families.
 Just last year, New Orleans closed the last five of its traditional public schools in favor of the charter school system; the Washington Post called the endeavor “a grand experiment in urban education for the nation.”
 The charter school system and private schools give parents an unprecedented choice in where they send their children to receive an education.
 For more information on K-12 educational opportunities in NOLA, visit the New Orleans Public School System or Jefferson Parish Public School System.